RamGoenka/RamGoenka/README.md

    - Course Associate for [CS 124 @ UIUC](https://www.cs124.org/)

    - Course Assistant for [STAT/CS/IS 107 @ UIUC](https://discovery.cs.illinois.edu/)

-## 👨🏽‍💻 This summer I will be:
-   - Working at [Country Financial](https://www.countryfinancial.com/) as a Software Engineering Intern

 Hope you have a great day! :)